Inspired Potentials

 • 2 bunches fresh organic parsley, rosemary, thyme

-• 1 small knob of horseradish (can substitute 1 Tbs. of jar horseradish)
+• One small knob of horseradish (can substitute 1 Tbs. of jar horseradish)

 • 1 small knob of fresh turmeric (or 1 Tbs. dried/powered)